A Bay of Blood: Casting

+Filming

 The film began production in early 1971, still under the shooting title Cosi imparano a fare i cattivi, which was soon changed to Reazione a catena ("chain reaction").
 Yet another title used during shooting was La baia d'argento ("the bay of silver"), discarded for fear that the movie would be perceived as a parody of Dario Argento's works as a result.
 The final title of Ecologia del delitto was suggested by Zaccariello because the word "ecologia" was in vogue at the time.
 The film's budget was extremely low, and it had to be shot very quickly and cheaply.
 Due to the severe budgetary restrictions, Bava not only acted as his own cinematographer, but also utilized a simple child's wagon for the film's many tracking shots.

+Unusually for an Italian film of the time, Bava shot alternate dialogue takes in both Italian (for the domestic release) and in English (for international distribution) for ease of dubbing.
+Aside from some different character names, the two versions differ in runtime by approximately one minute.

 The location shooting was mostly completed at Zaccariello's Sabaudia beach house and its outlying property.
 Bava had to resort to various camera tricks to convince the audience that an entire forest existed when in fact, only a few scattered trees were at the location.
 Betti recalled: "All of this had to occur in a forest.
 But where was it?
 Bava said, 'Don't worry.
 I will do the forest'.
 And he found a florist who was selling these little stupid branches with little bits of foliage on them, and he began to make them dance in front of the camera!
 We had to act the scenes strictly in front of those branches—if we moved even an inch either way, the 'woods' would disappear!"

+As a favor to his friend Bava, Roberto Rossellini filmed uncredited second unit footage.

+Special effects

 To ensure the utmost realism in depicting the thirteen different murders, Carlo Rambaldi was hired to provide the special make-up effects.
-To create the deaths of Anna, Brunhilda, and Denise, wax effigies of the actresses' throats and backs were constructed and rigged to expulse brightly colored blood when cut.
-The illusion of Bobby being stabbed in the face with a billhook was achieved with a prop blade which was swiftly pulled out of frame to hide the fact that it was sculpted to conform exactly to actor Roberto Bonanni's profile.
+To create the deaths of Anna, Louise, and Sylvie, wax effigies of the actresses' throats and backs were constructed and rigged to expulse brightly colored blood when cut.
+The illusion of Roberto being stabbed in the face with a billhook was achieved with a prop blade which was swiftly pulled out of frame to hide the fact that it was sculpted to conform exactly to actor Roberto Bonanni's profile.